w32blaster/fyzon/README.md

 Lightweight.
 Simple.
 Free.

+# Fyzon resource
+If you use [ConcourseCI](http://concourse.ci/) to build your projects, then consider to use my [Fyzon Resource](https://github.com/w32blaster/fyzon-resource) to automate translations downloading.

 ## Why
 Ok, say, you have an application and you have to localyze it.
 Say, you have a `*.properies` file with some phrases in English and you need to make similar files with another languages.
 You make them locally and your app works.
 Next, you want to